 - Comes with 29 workout programs

-- High speed and high inertia drive system with 13 pounds weighted flywheel for consistent and smoother workout
+- High speed and high inertia drive system with 13 pounds weighted flywheel for a consistent and smoother workout

 - Heart rate monitor on handlebar grips